-Despite Tesla CEO Elon Musk still not entertaining a bevy of Indian ministers to manufacture its electric cars in the country, the government on Tuesday said it will soon bring an EV battery swapping policy, and interoperability standards will be formulated for EV automakers — a move that has been hailed by the industry players.
+Despite Tesla CEO Elon Musk still not entertaining a bevy of Indian ministers to manufacture its electric cars in the country, the government on Tuesday said it would soon bring an EV battery swapping policy, and interoperability standards will be formulated for EV automakers — a move that has been hailed by the industry players.

 Finance Minister Nirmala Sitharaman said the private sector will be encouraged to develop sustainable and innovative business models for ‘Battery or Energy as a Service.

 “This will improve efficiency in the EV ecosystem.
 The government will also promote a shift to use of public transport in urban areas complemented by clean tech and governance solutions, special mobility zones with zero fossil-fuel policy, and EV vehicles,” she elaborated during her Union Budget 2022-23 speech.

 Electric vehicle battery swapping is a place at which an electric vehicle’s discharged battery or battery pack can be immediately swapped for a fully charged one, eliminating the delay involved in waiting for a vehicle’s battery to charge.

 Vivekananda Hallekere, CEO and Co-Founder, Bounce, told IANS that the government and policymakers have recognized battery swapping as the most effective solution to accelerate EV adoption in India.

 “It addresses range anxiety and hesitancy in adoption as well as considering the pragmatic aspects of setting up charging infrastructure — for instance, space constraints in urban areas for dedicated charging stations.
 We believe this move can enable affordable and clean mobility at scale,” Hallekere said.

 The policy will be critical in enabling a well-established EV infrastructure across the country while instilling customer confidence in riding EVs on Indian roads.